itisusama-writer/152410/chapter-3.md

 Because whoever had woken up in that bed this morning...

-Ayesha was becoming increasingly certain it wasn't her cousin.
+Ayesha was becoming increasingly certain it wasn't her sister.